 If you supply two or more files for one project, the files’ rows will be loaded in the order that you specify, and OpenRefine will create a column at the beginning of the dataset with the source URL or file name in it to help you identify where each row came from.
 If the files have columns with identical names, the data will load in those columns; if not, the successive files will append all of their new columns to the end of the dataset:

 You cannot combine two datasets into one project by appending data within rows.
 You can, however, combine two projects later using functions such as cross(), or fetch further data using other methods.

 For whichever method you choose to start your project, when you clickyou will be given a preview and a chance to configure the way OpenRefine interprets the data you input.

 Click onand select a file (or several) on your hard drive.
 All files will be shown, not just compatible ones.

 If you import an archive file (something with the extension

 .bz2), OpenRefine detects the files inside it, shows you a preview screen, and allows you to select which ones to load.
 This does not work with

-Type or paste the URL to the data file into the field provided.
+Type or paste the URL to a data file into the field provided.
 You can add as many fields as you want.
-OpenRefine will download the file and preview it for you.
+OpenRefine will download the file and preview the project for you.